 Ranked as the 3rd deadliest snake in the world, it’s the coastal taipan.
 This snake is also called the common taipan snake by Australian locals.
 They are generally non-confrontational but will strike repeatedly if cornered.
 These snakes pack a multiple punch with regards to their venom which they inject via multiple strikes.
-Read more and don’t forget to comment below.
+The coastal taiipan is listed as Least Concern by the IUCN.

 First the Stats…